Think of us for Cosmetic Dentistry & Dental Implants in Redlands | Toothwise

 Our strength is in managing patients with dental phobias and fears and those with special needs.

-Dr. Nupur Hackwood who has a specialist degree in Paediatric Dentistry from the University of Otago New Zealand, uses her rigorous training in understanding fears, anxieties and behaviour modification techniques to not only manage difficult and apprehensive children but also to provide general dental care to phobic and apprehensive adults and those with special needs.
+Dr. Nupur Hackwood who has a specialist degree in Paediatric Dentistry from the University of Otago New Zealand, uses her rigorous training in understanding fears, anxieties and behaviour modification techniques to not only manage difficult and apprehensive children but also to provide general dentistry in redlands to phobic and apprehensive adults and those with special needs.

 Many patients, particularly adults, have a terrible fear of dentistry which probably stems from having had bad dental experiences in the past.
 Not all dentists are suited or are capable of dealing with patients who are under stress.